The-Scripters-Guild/ForgeWiki/forge/gameplay/cameras.md

 ## Winning Team Outro

-The Winning Team Outro provides a camera view at the conclusion of a match, featuring four members of the winning team in customizable stances.
+The Winning Team Outro object provides a camera view at the conclusion of a match, featuring four members of the winning team in their own stances.

 Because the camera perspective uses a very low FOV, it cannot be quickly previewed in-editor.
 To ensure that players fit within the framed scene and do not appear incorrectly against the background, ensure the Winning Team Outro object is placed sufficiently far away from the intended backdrop.
 While some creators use this feature to frame parts of the map elegantly behind players, others choose to build a custom scene specifically around the camera view.

+{% hint style="success" %}
+To enhance the visual quality of the final shot, forgers occasionally use 3-point lighting around the four players to improve the presentation of the winning team.
+{% endhint %}

 ### Orientation